 With sustenance in your belly, it’s time to hit the shops again.
 But what sort of shopping do you have in mind?
-There are several home décor stories including The Lofts of Winter Park Village and Adjectives Market, where artists sell vintage wares.
-It’s at Adjectives Market where you can find a one-of-kind painting or a painted antique dresser.
+For one-off home décor, check out Adjectives Market, where you can find a one-of-kind painting or a painted antique dresser.

 For the athlete in you, a new REI outdoor store is where you can find everything you need to rough it in the grand Florida outdoors.
 Maybe you’re an indoor yoga warrior.
 If so, REI stocks lots of fashionable yoga duds for both men and women.

 A day of shopping at Winter Park Village is sure to work up a hunger and there are plenty of places to stop for a bite, big or small.
 Splurge at Ruth’s Chris Steak House or give yourself plenty of time to pour over the voluminous menu at the Cheesecake Factory, among others including pizza and Asian choices.

 What a way to relax after a full day of shopping.

 Winter Park Village

 - 1 minute read

 If you want to shop, eat, and be entertained, these Florida malls are premier spots.
 These malls – in Daytona Beach, Fort Myers, Gainesville,...